Agree to Disagree: Measuring Hidden Dissent in FOMC Meetings: Conclusion

 In this paper, we propose a deep learning model based on transfer learning and the self-attention mechanism to predict hidden dissent scores for FOMC meeting members using their transcripts.
 Leveraging these hidden dissent scores, we construct a measure to evaluate meeting-level hidden dissent and compare it with dissent observed in the actual voting records.

 This paper has three main findings.
 First, hidden dissent is strongly correlated with macroeconomic variables and the education background of members, while other personal characteristics have little influence.
 Second, hidden dissent within FOMC meeting appears to stem from heterogeneity in both members' preferences and their projections.
-Third, financial markets respond to hidden dissent, treating it as a complementary channel alongside other FOMC communication channels.
-Higher levels of hidden dissent tend to increase stock market volatility expectation, decrease share prices and also drives up interest rate risk.
+Third, and critically, we establish hidden dissent as a distinct information channel for financial markets, separate from overall policy sentiment.
+By analyzing market reactions to timely minutes releases while controlling for sentiment, we show that higher hidden dissent significantly impacts both major financial markets: in the stock market, it tends to increase volatility expectations and decrease share prices; in the bond market, it drives up yields and perceived interest rate risk.
+This confirms that how the committee reaches a decision, specifically the degree of underlying consensus or dissent, is valuable information for market participants beyond the stated policy or general tone.

 One notable limitation of this study is that we do not differentiate the direction of hidden dissent (i.e., whether members advocate for looser or tighter policy).
 Hence, the underlying reasons for some members' hidden dissent remain ambiguous.
 More data, particularly additional NO votes, could help the deep learning model capture these subtle distinctions.